tomquirk/linkedin-api/README.md

 ### Troubleshooting

-#### > I can't authenticate - I keep getting a CHALLENGE!?!
+#### > I keep getting a CHALLENGE!?!

-Linkedin will throw you a curve ball in the form of a challenge URL.
+Linkedin will throw you a curve ball in the form of a Challenge URL.
 We currently don't handle this, and so you're kinda screwed.
 We think it could be only IP-based (i.e. logging in from different location).
 Your best chance at resolution is to log out and log back in on your browser.

+##### Known reasons for Challenge:
+- 2FA
+- Rate-limit - "It looks like you’re visiting a very high number of pages on LinkedIn.".
+Note - n=1 experiment where this page was hit after ~900 contiguous requests in a single session (within the hour) (these included random delays between each request), as well as a bunch of testing, so who knows the actual limit.

+Please add more as you come across them.

 #### Search woes
 - Mileage may vary when searching general keywords like "software" using the standard `search` method.
 They've recently added some smarts around search whereby they group results by people, company, jobs etc. if the query is general enough.
 Try to use an entity-specific search method (i.e. search_people) where possible.